 - Fold in the strawberries, lemon zest, and juice.

-- Transfer the batter into the prepared bundt cake tin and bake for 35-40 minutes or until a skewer inserted in the center comes out clean or with a few moist crumbs attached.
+- Transfer the batter to the prepared bundt cake tin and bake at 180 C for 35-40 minutes or until a skewer inserted in the center comes out clean or with a few moist crumbs attached.

 - Let the cake cool in the pan for 15-20 minutes before turning it out on a serving platter.